damaidec/damaidec.github.io/Command-and-control/havoc2.md

 }
 ```

-Generate a test payload and ensure that it compiles the exe.
+Generate a test payload and ensure that it compiles the payload.

 ![alt text](img/image4.png)